 Understandably, there is still a lot more to be done in terms of getting us back on properly and on more of a sustainable upward curve again when it comes to Premier League placing, but with a good pivot back to youth under Lampard – given the successes he had there during his difficult spell with Chelsea – there is every reason for hope in the years that lie ahead.

 One such player providing that hope is Academy graduate Kyle John.
-The 21-year-old right back has made good progress through our youth system since joining the club as a 6-year-old and as well as now being a regular in our Under 21 setup, Lampard has also recognised his ability and future development potential by drafting him into his first team squad for training this year – whilst he is still to make his official club debut (having featuring a few times for our Under 21’s in the EFL Trophy competition) he has been part of the match day squad this year for games against Southampton and Manchester United.
+The 21-year-old right back has made good progress through our youth system since joining the club as a 6-year-old and, as well as now being a regular in our Under-21 setup, Lampard has also recognised his ability and future development potential by drafting him into his first-team squad for training this year.
+His involvement in first-team training has not only aided his individual growth but has also contributed to team building.
+Whilst he is still to make his official club debut (having featured a few times for our Under-21s in the EFL Trophy competition), he has been part of the matchday squad this year for games against Southampton and Manchester United.

 The logical guess is it will not take too long at all before fans get a slightly better look at him.